 Let me tell you a secret.
 Of the many lessons I've learned on the path of personal evolution and finding inner peace, this one is key.
 Peace is already within us.

-The problem is, we have been led to look for peace of mind in the wrong places.
+The problem is, we have been taught to look for peace of mind in the wrong places.
 Personal peace is not to be had in relationships, stuff, good times, the media, lots of money or anything else.
 Sure, those things may be fun and make life easier.
 They may temporarily inspire smiles and feelings of happiness.
 But they don't point the way to inner peace.